Kitaev model in regular hyperbolic tilings: Model

 For a given configuration of the $W_n$'s, the Hamiltonian \eqref{eq:ham0} can be mapped onto a quadratic Majorana fermion Hamiltonian \be H=\frac{\mathrm{i}}{4} \sum_{j,k} A_{jk} c_j c_k, \ee where the sum runs over all sites of the tiling, and where $c_j$ is a Majorana operator acting on site $j$.
 As explained by Kitaev, this mapping leads to an extended Hilbert space and a projection onto the physical subspace must be performed~\cite{Kitaev06}.
 The matrix $A$ is a real skew-symmetric matrix and its elements $A_{jk}=2 \, J_{\alpha} \, u_{jk}$ depend on $\mathbb{Z}_2$ variables \mbox{$u_{jk}=-u_{kj}=\pm 1$}, which are defined on each link of the lattice~\cite{Kitaev06}.
 In this language, the eigenvalue of the operator $W_n$ is given by \be w_n=(-{\rm i})^p \prod_{(j,k)\in {\partial n}} u_{jk}, \ee where $p$ is the number of edges of the plaquette $n$, and the product again runs over all links $(j,k)$ of the oriented plaquette $n$~\cite{Kitaev06,Petrova14}.
 Thus, for each configuration of the gauge variables $u_{jk}$'s, the problem reduces to a quadratic Majorana fermion Hamiltonian.
 Note that on a closed surface, one always has $\prod_n W_n=\mathds{1}$, or equivalently $\prod_n w_n=1$.
 Importantly, the Hamiltonian \eqref{eq:ham0} is time-reversal symmetric.
 However, if the tiling contains plaquettes of odd length, time-reversal symmetry (TRS) is spontaneously broken~\cite{Kitaev06} and the ground state is doubly degenerate (Kramers pairs)~\cite{Kramers31}.
 This phenomenon was first analyzed in the decorated honeycomb lattice~\cite{Yao07,Dusuel08_2}.

-The properties of the Kitaev model for a given tiling strongly depends on the coloring considered (see Ref.~\cite{Kamfor10} for a discussion in the honeycomb lattice).
+The properties of the Kitaev model for a given tiling strongly depend on the coloring considered (see Ref.~\cite{Kamfor10} for a discussion in the honeycomb lattice).
 In particular, when $p \mod 2=0$, one can use a ``Kekul\'e coloring" (see Fig.~\ref{fig:disk_8}) where each $p$-gon has only two types of links (see Refs.~\cite{Kamfor10} for $p=6$, and Ref.~\cite{Lenggenhager25} for $p=8$).
-When $p \mod 3 =0$, one can use the ``Kitaev coloring"~\cite{Kitaev06} (see Fig.~\ref{fig:disk_9}) which consists of alternating $x$, $y$, and $z$ couplings around each $p$-gon.
+When $p \mod 3 =0$, one can use the ``Kitaev coloring"~\cite{Kitaev06} (see Fig.~\ref{fig:disk_9}), which consists of alternating $x$, $y$, and $z$ couplings around each $p$-gon.
 This coloring was recently analyzed in the $\{9,3\}$ tiling~\cite{Dusel25}.
 In the following, we will focus on these two families of tilings, studying how, when $p$ goes to infinity, the corresponding phase diagrams converge to that of the trivalent Bethe lattice (see Fig.~\ref{fig:disk_Bethe}) for which the coloring is irrelevant.
 Note that other values of $p$ may be of interest, e.g., \mbox{$p=7$~\cite{Mosseri25}} but they do not allow for either of the two colorings mentioned above.
-Additionally, when periodic boundary conditions are considered (closed surface), frustration effects may occur preventing the aforementioned coloring from being realized.
+Additionally, when periodic boundary conditions are considered (closed surface), frustration effects, because of odd length systoles, may occur preventing the aforementioned coloring from being realized (see Ref.~\cite{Lenggenhager25} for further discussions).